CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

 ![Screenshot of basic HTML page](hello_world_html.png)

-The file path should be different but the content should look similar (or the same if you also wrote "Hello World!" into your HTML document).
+The file path should be different but the content displayed in the browser should look similar (or the same if you also wrote "Hello World!" into your HTML document).

 Every time you change something in your page and want to see it in the browser,